 Or you’re going strong with YNAB but find yourself annoyed at having to figure out how to record that Amazon order that got split into three separate charges (I feel your pain).

-If your budget isn’t working for you, take a step back and try to figure out why.
+If your monthly budget isn’t working for you, take a step back and try to figure out why.